-3. No Bill of a private nature shall be received unless it shall be certified by the Receiver General that there has been paid ds, towards the printing and other contingent expenses of the House, the sum of Thirty Dollars, except in case of a Bill in amendment of or in addition to an Act, when there shall be paid the sum of Twenty Dollars; provided that where a Bill, in respect of which such payment may be made, does not pass the Legislature, it may be introduced without further payment at the next Session; and provided that this Ruie shall not extend to "Legal Acts." not extend to "Local Acts."
+3. No Bill of a private nature shall be received unless it shall be certified by the Receiver General that there has been paid into his hands, towards the printing and other contingent expenses of the House, the sum of Thirty Dollars, except in case of a Bill in amendment of or in addition to an Act, when there shall be paid the sum of Twenty Dollars; provided that where a Bill, in respect of which such payment may be made, does not pass the Legislature, it may be introduced without further not pass the Legislature, it may be introduced without further payment at the next Session; and provided that this Ruie shall not extend to "Local Acts."